-Generally speaking, you should always be completely honest with your Vista criminal lawyer as he is there to help you build the best strategy for your specific case, whether that means a plea bargain or proving your innocence in a trial.
+Generally speaking, you should always be completely honest with your criminal lawyer in Vista as he is there to help you build the best strategy for your specific case, whether that means a plea bargain or proving your innocence in a trial.
 But what if you are guilty, but intentionally lying to the police and prosecutors (and intend to lie to the jury as well)?
-Should you be honest with your attorney or keep up your ruse?
+Should you be honest with your criminal defense attorney or keep up your ruse?

 As it turns out, this is a complicated legal issue.
 Your defense lawyer will want you to be honest with him and it is his duty to represent you as best as he can and to guard your conversations.
 But at the same time, your attorney is also committed to not willingly present evidence to the court that they know to be false, including testimony from a defendant or witness the lawyer knows will commit perjury on the stand.

 It’s not just a matter of duty or ethics for the attorney to intentionally keep someone from perjuring themselves for his client’s defense -he also could face serious consequences if he knowingly presents perjured testimony.
 He could even be disbarred under the code of ethics of the American Bar Association.

-What Will a Vista Criminal Attorney Do if a Client Says He Plans to Lie on the Stand?
+What Will a Criminal Lawyer in Vista Do if a Client Says He Plans to Lie on the Stand?